 Chase and American Express are titans in the world of travel credit cards.
-And among the many options to unlock travel perks and pile up points are the American Express® Gold Card and the Chase Sapphire Reserve®.
+And among the many options to unlock travel perks and pile up points are the *amex gold card* and the *chase sapphire reserve*.

 The Amex Gold Card is really a mid-tier card: It's not the highest annual fee card in Amex's portfolio nor the lowest.
-And while it has some great benefits, they don't quite stand up to the travel perks on The Platinum Card® from American Express.
-Meanwhile, the Chase Sapphire Reserve is Chase's premier card, a souped-up version of the Chase Sapphire Preferred® Card – with a price tag to match.
+And while it's billed as a travel card, it doesn't come with nearly the amount travel perks you'll get with Amex's top-tier *amex platinum*.

 Welcome Offers